-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: August 31, 2018

 Divinity: Original Sin 2 takes place after the first installment.
 During a time of wars and religious persecution, Bishop Alexandar the Innocent declares all Sorcerers to be criminals.
-Now a group of four Sorcerers embarks on a journey to defeat the Bishop.
-Players can join together in a party as well making the journey cooperative.
+Now, a group of four Sorcerers set out on a journey to defeat the Bishop.
+Players can embark on this epic quest as a group, and the story will have you coming back for more.
 It’s worth noting that this is a turn-based combat RPG which may be a turnoff for some gamers.

-Minecraft continues to bring in plenty of gamers to enjoy the endless crafting and exploring of a randomly generated world.
-The video game has been around since 2011 where players are set to survive in a pixelated block world.
-In order to do so, the game will have players seek out various resources while building a shelter that would protect the player from the hostile enemies that spawn in the world.
+Minecraft continues to inspire gamers around the world, inviting players to enjoy endless crafting and exploration in a randomly generated world.
+The game has been around since 2011 and tasks players with surviving in a pixelated block world.
+In order to do so, the game has players seeking out various resources while building a shelter to protect them from the enemies that spawn in the world.
+Minecraft is fun for gamers of any age, so jump in today!

-This is not only a fun game to enjoy at any age but one that’s also great to enjoy with young gamers as well.

 - Developer: Blizzard Entertainment